garronej/evt/README.md

 });
 //"length: 21" have been  printed to the console.

-//Noting will be printed, attachOnce's callback function have already been invoked. evtShape.post({
+//Noting will be printed, attachOnce's callback function has already been invoked. evtShape.post({
     "type": "SQUARE",
     "sideLength": 44